JerryI/wljs-docs/docs/frontend/Reference/Graphics/Inset.md

 a graphics object, that allows to put another [Graphics](frontend/Reference/Graphics/Graphics.md), [Image](frontend/Reference/Image/Image.md), [EditorView](frontend/Reference/GUI/EditorView.md), [CellView](frontend/Reference/GUI/CellView.md) or anything else __for which WLJS execution environment makes sense__ into the canvas.
 - `pos` has to be a 2D vector, that specifies the position of the inset in the local coordination system
 - `origin` __is optional__ and specifies the coordinates of the pin point in the local coordinate system of enclosing graphics.
-By the default __it takes the center of calculated size__
+By the default __it takes the center of calculated size__.
+Set it to `Center` to achieve the same effect.
 - `size` is displayable size in the local coordinate system of parent graphics object (with respect to `Inset`).